RESOStandards/web-api-commander/README.md

 * Validate Metadata
 * Get Entity data from a Web API URL
 * Save raw responses from a WEB API URL
-* Read all Entities up to a given limit
-* Convert EDMX to Swagger / OAI
+* Convert EDMX to Swagger / OpenAPI format

 The Web API Commander currently supports Bearer Tokens for authentication.
 Additional methods of authentication will be added through subsequent updates.